Tips For Getting Through Drug Withdrawal As Comfortably & Safely As Possible

 Visit A Sauna

-Though sauna therapy doesn’t speed up the detox process or physically remove the toxins in your body, it can help ease muscle aches and discomforts you may be feeling during withdrawal.
+Though sauna therapy doesn’t speed up the detox process or physically remove the toxins in your body, it can help ease muscle aches you may be feeling during withdrawal.
 Visiting a sauna may also calm the mind and the body and increase mood.

-Take Frequent Shower
+Take Frequent Showers

-For individuals who are experiencing restlessness or tingling, bug-like sensations on the legs and arms during withdrawal, wearing compression sleeves can make those sensations go away and release some of the discomforts it may cause.
+For individuals who are experiencing restlessness or tingling, bug-like sensations on the legs and arms during withdrawal, wearing compression sleeves can make those sensations go away and release some of the discomfort it may cause.

 When you choose to go to a medically assisted detox facility, the doctors can prescribe medications that are FDA-approved to treat withdrawal symptoms.
 By seeking detox assistance, you are able to minimize discomfort and pain more effectively than with home remedies.
 Some medications you might be prescribed are: